 You may feel pain if a lumbar facet joint is injured.
 Sometimes it feels like muscle tension.
 Other times it can be severe pain.

 The cartilage inside the joint may be injured.
 Other times only connecting ligaments surrounding the joint are injured.

-Facet pain also depends on which joint is affected.
-Lumbar facet joint pain can occur in an area from your low back down to your buttocks, groin and hips.
-The diagram shows areas of pain usually associated with lumbar facet injuries.
+Facet pain also depends on which facet joint is affected.
+Pain from lumbar facet joints occurs in an area from your low back down to your buttock region.
+The diagram shows areas of pain usually associated with the lumbar facet joints.

 How do I know if I have lumbar facet pain?

 A local anesthetic will be used to numb your skin.
-The doctor will then insert a small needle near the facet joint.
-Fluoroscopy, a type of x-ray, must be used to position the needle.
-The doctor will then check to make sure it is at the correct nerve by stimulating it.
-This may cause muscle twitching and provoke some of your pain.
+The doctor will then insert a small needle near the medial branch nerve.
+Fluoroscopy, a type of x-ray, will be used to ensure the safe and proper position of the needle.
+A Dye will also be injected to make sure the needle is at the correct spot.

 How long can I expect pain relief?

 The extent and duration of pain relief may depend on the amount of inflammation and how many areas are involved.
 Other coexisting factors may be responsible for your pain.